Till Death Do Us Part

 The door to the abbot’s office slammed behind them.
 Other monks watched the stout door for a long moment as the echo died out, all thinking the same thing:

 War has come.
 Again.

-However, had the abbot had seen the smile the young married couple briefly exchanged as they glanced at each other from the corners of their eyes, their heads securely bowed, momentarily safe there beneath the abbot’s prayers, he would not have been so moved.
-Quite the opposite, in fact.
+Then the brothers shook their heads and got back to God’s good works.
+Yet, they were all wrong in their estimation of the portents of this visit, for the couple did not herald war.
+However, if the Brotherhood had seen the smile the young couple shared as they glanced at each other from the corners of their eyes, their heads securely and demurely bowed, momentarily safe there beneath the abbot’s lofty prayers, they would have known that something worse than War was to come…

-For that savagery of that shared smile was far worse than the man’s rippling inkvine scar that had so entranced the Abbot.
+For that shared smile was worse – and far more cruel – than the man’s rippling inkvine scar.

 Far, far worse.